Make Your Own Free Clip Art with Picnik

 clip_art_pink_ribbon clip_art_butterflies clip_art_vote_2008 clip_art_spring_wreath

 Click on the images above to see larger versions.
 Click here to see more samples of clip art made with Picnik.
+Also, see our 2008 election clip art made with Picnik.

 To make images like these and many others, just follow these simple instructions:

-1. To make your own clip art, you need a file like this one, which is just a 200 pixel x 200 pixel square or this one, which is a 200 pixel x 400 pixel rectangle.
+1. To make your own free graphics, you need a file like this one, which is just a 200 pixel x 200 pixel square or this one, which is a 200 pixel x 400 pixel rectangle.
 Both have white backgrounds.
 (Because of the backgrounds, these files will seem invisible when you click on them.
 To download, put your mouse in the upper left corner of the resulting blank screen.)
 Feel free to use either of these or make your own blanks of any size in Photoshop, Fireworks or any other image program.
 The reason you begin with a blank slate, so to speak, is because Picnik requires that you upload a file to alter.
 Most people use Picnik to alter photos, but since you’re going to make your own clip art, you’ll need a white background.
 You also could use a colored background but for the sake of simplicity, let’s stick to white for now.

 2. Once you’ve downloaded a blank .jpg onto your hard drive or created your own, go to Picnik.com and click the “Get Started Now” button.